gumgum/gumgum-ios-sdk/README.md

 ```ObjC
 #import <GumGumiOSSDK/GumGumiOSSDK.h>
 ```
-Setup your App's information.
+Setup your app's information.
 Do this in your App Delegate or as early as you can.
 ```ObjC
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
     // Make sure you have setup your keyWindow first.